hassancoder1/project-crossroads/README.md

 **Seeking Next.js Freelancers:**

 We are actively seeking experienced Next.js freelancers to join the project and contribute to its development.
 If you're interested in collaborating, please feel free to reach out through the GitHub issue tracker or send a pull request with your contributions.
+If you want to be the part of this epic development then let me know through a Instagram message => @hassancoder

 **Getting Started (May 2024 Onwards):**